TeresaWehmeier/Pewlett-Hackard-Analysis/README.md

             GROUP BY "Retiree Title", mentor_count, retirees;
             ```

-Another concern arose when looking at expanding the pool to include employees born in 1966.
-The query returned no results for those born in 1966.
-This result is unusual, and should be investigated.
+Another concern arose when looking at expanding the mentorship pool to include employees born in 1966.
+The query returned no results for employees born in 1966.
+This result seems unusual, and should be investigated.

 ## Summary of the Analysis
 Of the 240,124 employees, 90,398 distributed over seven different positions are eligible to retire within the next three years.
 This number represents nearly 38% of the company's workforce.
 The total number of mentors as initially defined is 1,549 employees.
 Other data gleened from the queries include: